dchou1618/pyeng/README.md

-# mapreduce
+# pyeng
-Personal Practice with MapReduce Framework and Scripts
+Personal Practice with Python Data Science Stack, Data Engineering such as MapReduce Framework and Scripts, and Modeling